Inductive Bible Study on Joshua 5 – Discussion Questions and Teaching Points

 - We should obey God even when it is not convenient and when worldly wisdom would tell us to “do it another time!”

-- God rolled away the reproach from them (verse 9) – The people had finally committed themselves to obeying God completely.
+6. God rolled away the reproach from them (verse 9) – The people had finally committed themselves to obeying God completely.
 When they did, He forgave the.
 He didn’t continue blaming them for the wrong they had done before.
 They were fully restored to Him.

-- The people celebrated the Passover (verses 11-12) – Although they were moving forward they did not forget the past.
+7. The people celebrated the Passover (verses 11-12) – Although they were moving forward they did not forget the past.
 The lessons they learned in the past could guide them as they moved forward.
 It was these lessons and experiences which they could build their lives upon.
-By taking the Passover, how could they receive encouragement or motivation for their upcoming mission?
+By celebrating the Passover, how could they receive encouragement or motivation for their upcoming mission?
 As we learned last week, we must not forget what God has done for us.
 Think of creative ways to remember those things.
 Set memorials so that you will never forget God’s goodness in your lives.

 Application: Think back on your lives.
 How has God provided for you?
 Has He provided for you in any unexpected ways?
 He may have provided differently at different times.
 Perhaps He provided through family, through friends, through a job, or through an unexpected gift.
 His arm is long.
-See Isaiah 59:1.
+(See Isaiah 59:1.

 Application: Here there is a subtle lesson for us.
 God doesn’t really join our side.
 And we shouldn’t ask God to join our side.
 There are two sides, God’s side and Satan’s side.
 The question is, “Are you on God’s side?”
 It is our job to join God’s side and not the other way around.
 Instead of asking God to bless our plan, we should ask God what His plan is and then join it.
 Instead of asking God to bless our work, we should ask God what His work is and then do it.

-- Approach God with respect – He tells Joshua to take off his sandals and Joshua obeys.
+11. Approach God with respect – He tells Joshua to take off his sandals and Joshua obeys.
 The concept is not hard for Easterners to understand.
 In most Asian countries it is considered highly rude to wear shoes inside other people’s homes.
 A visitor should politely remove his shoes first.
 These are the dirtiest parts of a person’s attire.
 And if we are to remove the dirtiest things before visiting people, how much more so before we visit God.
 God is holy.
 He hates sin.
 It is a complete perversion and revulsion in His sight.
 Can we bring our sin into His presence?
 Should not the first thing we do in prayer is confess our sins to Him so that we can enter with clean hands a clean heart?
 Do you approach God casually?
 He is the holy Creator of the universe and we must respect Him above all else.